College Football Picks: Indiana’s big chance; FSU’s big fall | Times Leader

 San Diego State (pick) at Nevada — @GaryWCE

-Mountain West unbeatens get the SEC’s afternoon slot on CBS after Ole Miss-No. 5 Texas A&M was postponed … NEVADA 28-24.
+Mountain West contenders get the SEC’s afternoon slot on CBS after Ole Miss-No. 5 Texas A&M was postponed … NEVADA 28-24.

 Washington State (plus 1 1/2) at Stanford — @jonthecoug